dbafromthecold/IntroToPartitioning/PITCHME.md

 ### Merging Partitions

-Removes a partition
+Removes a partition <br>
-Effectively “merges” two partitions into one
+Effectively “merges” two partitions into one <br>
-Meta-data only operation if performed on an empty partition Data will be moved if partition is not empty, causing blocking and transaction log growth
+Meta-data only operation if performed on an empty partition <br>
+Data will be moved if partition is not empty, causing blocking and transaction log growth

 ---